- 1 Monitoring diabetic control

 The duration and degree of hyperglycaemia is directly related to the severity of the disease.

-Good diabetic control can directly reduce the risk of complications; when the HbA1c is kept below 7%, the risk of developing complications was reduced by 60% over 9 years.
+Good diabetic control can directly reduce the risk of complications; in studies when the HbA1c was kept below 7%, the risk of developing complications was reduced by 60% over 9 years.

-Treated patients still have a lower life-expectancy than normal.
-In the case of insulin, death is usually due to :
+Treated patients still have a lower life-expectancy than non diabetic patients.
+In the case of insulin dependent diabetes, death is usually due to :

 - Cardiovascular disease (70%)